-Direct answer: In BRIGHTON, demand peaks on weekends and at month-end; midweek dates outside student turnover windows generally run with fewer delays.
+Direct answer: In Brighton, demand peaks on weekends and at month-end; midweek dates outside student turnover windows generally run with fewer delays.

 | Period | Operational effect |